cyue0016/polite_minor_thesis/README.md

 Python: 3.9

 ## 2.2 Processing Steps
-Now with the politeness score generated from LSTM-CNN model, we may use the convokit package to extract the politeness classifier value and politeness strategies used for each post.
+With the politeness score generated from LSTM-CNN model, we may then use the convokit package to extract the politeness classifier value and politeness strategies used for each post.

 For details, please refer to the Politeness.ipynb file and [ConvoKit](https://convokit.cornell.edu/).